Can You Eat Brie Cheese When Pregnant?

 4. Cut down around the bread’s edges to create slices you can tear off after baking.

-5. Sprinkle about 1/2 cup mozzarella, place Brie on top, followed by the remaining mozzarella, and place bread on top of the cheese.
+5. Sprinkle about 1/2 cup of mozzarella, place the Brie on top, followed by the remaining mozzarella, and place the bread on top of the cheese.

 6. Bake for about 20 minutes until the cheese melts and the bread becomes toasty.
 Serve warm.